xbeat/Machine-Learning/README.md

 Introduction to Computational Graphs in Machine Learning

 Computational graphs are powerful tools for representing and optimizing complex mathematical operations in machine learning.
 They form the backbone of modern deep learning frameworks, allowing efficient computation and automatic differentiation.
 In this presentation, we'll explore the concept of computational graphs and their implementation using Python.

+## Practical Limitations of KMeans Clustering

+KMeans Limitations

+KMeans is a popular clustering algorithm, but it has several limitations that are often overlooked.
+Understanding these limitations is crucial for effective data analysis.
+Let's explore some key drawbacks of KMeans and introduce an alternative algorithm that addresses these issues.

 ## Preventing Overfitting in Convolutional Neural Networks